We need to regulate and license energy industries to:

 - providing access to mining information to property buyers in coalfield areas

 DECC is responsible for developing and implementing policy to make sure nuclear sites in the UK are safe and secure and risks in transporting nuclear materials minimised.
 The Office for Nuclear Regulation (ONR) regulates civil nuclear sites in line with our policies.
+The Environment Agency is the environmental regulator of the nuclear industry in England and Natural Resources Wales is the environmental regulator in Wales.

 We are responsible for: